Focus Areas

 The Device Development and Experimental Therapeutics Laboratory invests in numerous clinical trials in support of several areas of research.

 • Minimally invasive cortical surgery.
-Currently the lab is seeking a Food and Drug Administration investigational device exemption for a device adding in access for minimally invasive cortical surgery assisted with a flexible endoscope.
+The lab has closed its trial with a U.S. Food and Drug Food and Drug Administration investigational device exemption for a device adding in access for minimally invasive cortical surgery assisted with a flexible endoscope.
 Dr. Van Gompel and his colleagues continue to pursue human and animal studies to develop this surgical technique.

 • Pituitary outcome research.
 The lab has focused on novel imaging techniques, such as magnetic resonance elastography, to understand tumor consistency.
-Dr. Van Gompel's group also follows continued analyses of patient series to understand pituitary tumor surgery better.
+In addition, ongoing work with dynamic CT angiography and other imaging devices focuses on improving outcomes for patients with magnetic resonance negative pituitary microadenomas.
+Dr. Van Gompel's group also follows continued analyses of patient series to better understand pituitary tumor surgery.
 Due to the high volume of pituitary tumor surgery at Mayo Clinic and people with unique syndromes, much can still be learned.

 • Skull base tumor research.
 Mayo Clinic experiences many referrals of skull base meningiomas, esthesioneuroblastomas and chordomas.
 These cases allow us to continue contributing important research in these tumor fields that impacts patient outcomes.